pauldoescyber/ActiveDirectoryLab/README.md

   <br />
   <br />
    <li>Next we will carry out processor allocation.Still depending on your computers capabilities you will assign a number of cores to your virtual machine
     for me I assigned 2 cores out my possible 8 which worked well for me.
-To do this go to Settings > System >  processor"
+To do this go to Settings > System >  processor
    <img src="https://github.com/pauldoescyber/ActiveDirectoryLab/assets/172483061/08cb0e88-c10f-4635-8757-387a2e8faefa" height ="80%" width ="90%" alt ="Allocating the number of processors">
   </li>
   <br />